What is deformational plagiocephaly?

 What is the best treatment for my child?

-Whether the problem is DFP or DPP, the most important precaution is to position your child so that the flat area of the head is off the mattress when sleeping.
-You should also position your child's toys and even the crib itself to discourage your child from lying on the flat side of his or her head.
+The most important precaution in deformational plagiocepaly is to position your child so that the flat area of the head is off the mattress when sleeping.
+You should also reposition your child’s toys and even the crib itself to discourage your child from lying on the flat side of his or her head.

 A baby with DPP should not sleep on the flat side of the back of the head.
 After about four months of age, or when a child can comfortably lift and turn the head, it may be permissible to position your baby on the stomach for naps.
 Ask your care team for assistance in determining the right time for your baby.